yegor256/blog/_drafts/why-immutable.md

  * immutable objects are simpler to construct, test, and use
  * truely immutable objects are always thread-safe
  * they help to avoid temporal coupling
- * their usage is side-effects free
+ * their usage is side-effects free (no defensive copies)
  * identity mutability problem is avoided
  * they always have failure atomicity
+ * they are much easier to cache

 Let's discuss most important of them, one by one.